sdesilva26/docker-spark/README.md

  by simply referring to the container's name, e.g. spark-master is the same as giving the IP address that Docker assigns to the spark-master container.

- Furthemore, when we run an image to create a container and make a port mapping such as -p 8080:8080 we are really saying 'connect the device at <HOST_IP_ADDRESS>:<HOST_PORT> to the container device at
+ Furthermore, when we run an image to create a container and make a port mapping such as -p 8080:8080 we are really saying 'connect the port at <HOST_IP_ADDRESS>:<HOST_PORT> to the container port at
  <DOCKER_IP_ADDRESS>:<DOCKER_PORT>' (red lines in the above image).
 This is why we can expose the same port on
- replica containers (such as 8081 in the spark-worker containers) but they **must** be mapped to different ports on the host machine as obivously the host only has one port 8081 at a certain IP address.
+ replica containers (such as 8081 in the spark-worker containers) but they **must** be mapped to different ports on the host machine as obviously the host only has one port 8081 at a certain IP address.

  Then we added in the spark-submit container.
 Why run this inside the bridge network?
 The basic architecture of Spark (with no Docker containers) is as follows